-The Carefree Village Center Master Plan is the product of a multi-phased, community driven process that was designed to provide opportunities for community input at a variety of levels.
-The process included technical advisory committee meetings, one-on-one interviews with key project stakeholders, and multiple community workshops.
-Following is a brief summary of each element of the process:
+The previously prepared 2015 Carefree Village Center Master Plan, upon which this Redevelopment Plan is based, was-is the product of a multi-phased, community driven process that was designed to provide opportunities for community input at a variety of levels.
+This original planninge process included technical advisory committee meetings, one-on-one interviews with key project stakeholders, and multiple community workshops.
+Following is a brief summary of the previous public outreach each-elements of the 2015 Village Center Master Plan process: